zultopia/Tucil-1-Stima-Cyberpunk-2077-Breach-Protocol/README.md

 1. Open the terminal in the project directory.
 2. `cd bin` and then `main.exe` to run the program.
 3. Choose the input format.
 4. If you choose the CLI input format, you can input number_of_unique_tokens, tokens, buffer_size, matrix_size, number_of sequences, and maximum_size_of sequences (not necessarily ordered).
-If you choose the File input format, you can input the file name (that have been placed in `../Tucil-1-Stima/test/input/{fileName}.txt`).
+If you choose the File input format, you can input the file name without `.txt` (that have been placed in `../Tucil-1-Stima/test/input/{fileName}.txt`).
 5. The program will output the optimum solutions and the execution time.
 6. If you want to save the output to a txt file, you can choose the `y` option.
 If you choose this option, you can input the file name (that will be placed in `../Tucil-1-Stima/test/output/{fileName}.txt`).